jedinja/pine-arch-i3/README.md

 Finally auto-login.
 The usual way is to copy the getty service, rename it, create sym link and edit it.
-For your personal phone though I prefer to just edit the getty service (/usr/lib/systemd/system/getty@.service) itself and leave the exec line as follows:
+For my personal phone though I prefer to just edit the getty service (/usr/lib/systemd/system/getty@.service) itself and replace the exec line as follows:
 ```shell
 ExecStart=-/sbin/agetty -a alarm %I $TERM
 ```